apiguardian-team/apiguardian/README.md

 ## How to use it

-The @API Guardian library is deployed to maven central.
+The @API Guardian library is deployed to Maven Central.
 You can simply add it as a dependency:

 ### Apache Maven
 ```xml